GTK-lab/bash/_episodes/02-variable.md

 export VARNAME="value"

+Each shell script running is, in effect, a subprocess (child process) of the parent shell.
 A subshell can change variables it inherited from the parent, but the changes made by the child don't affect the parent.

 ~~~